-Imagine that you ask your development team to enable users to search for a product in an online bookstore by categories.
-You expect to have a clear interface with category links to click on them (e.g. fantasy, non-fiction, history, etc.) After two weeks of development, you receive a search bar feature where users must type in the category they are interested in, instead of browsing pre-listed categories.
+Imagine that you ask your development team to enable users to search for a product in an online bookstore by category.
+You expect a straightforward interface with category links to click on (e.g., fantasy, nonfiction, history, etc.) After two weeks of development, you receive a search bar feature where users must type in the category they are interested in instead of browsing pre-listed categories.
 While this also works, your initial goal was to expose all available categories and let users explore further.

-What are the acceptance criteria and their role in projects?
+What are the acceptance criteria and their roles in projects?

 Acceptance criteria are the lowest-level functional requirements